aimslut/video-guide-deprecated/README.md

 *   **trellis=1** - Algorithm to reduce noise, some quality presets set this to 2 which increases compute time significantly impacts performance, this flag just limits it essentially.
 *   **direct-pred=spatial** - Another algorithm which can increase compute time on certain presets.
 Limits it again.

+Video Settings
+*   **Base Res** - 1920x1080 - Canvas should ideally be the same size as your native game resolution.
+*   **Scaled Res** - 1280x720 - Whatever you choose to stream at.
+*   **FPS** - Fractional, 90/1 - Personal preference, you can stream up to 120fps on twitch.
 ## Frame Blending
 Of all the things I've tried, I like the look of the FFMPEG tmix filter the most and honestly one of the main reasons I like it the most is that firstly it looks clean, but also doesn't need it's own application specifically for it, it uses FFMPEG which I already use for some other things. ( Remuxing, Scaling etc )